 - The night before (or at least 8 hours prior to cooking) remove the giblets and neck from the turkey cavity; rinse turkey thoroughly inside and out.

-- in a LARGE stockpot or 5 gallon bucket (homer bucket from home depot maybe?) mix water, soy sauce and seasonings, blend well until salt is dissolved.
+- in a LARGE stock pot or 5-gallon bucket aka turkey brining bucket mix water, soy sauce and seasonings, blend well until salt is dissolved.